 What AppDeploy does

 No Git, no CLI, no IDE required.
-AppDeploy is designed to work with the AI chat tools users already use.
+AppDeploy is designed to work with the AI chat apps users already use.
 No new AI subscription needed.

 The workflow is intentionally simple:

-- 2. The AI generates the application code.
+- The AI generates the application code using AppDeploy’s guidelines.

 No prior deployment knowledge is required.
 There are no configuration screens to get through, no need to decide on infrastructure details, and no need to leave the chat.

-Describe the app in AI chat, AppDeploy deploys it, and a live URL is returned to the chat.
+Describe the app in AI chat.
+AppDeploy deploys it, provisions the services it needs, tests the live app, and returns the live URL and feedback to the chat.

-AppDeploy integrates directly into AI chat tools such as ChatGPT and Claude through the Model Context Protocol (MCP), an open protocol for connecting AI models to external tools and data.
-This means AppDeploy appears as a capability within the AI chat itself - there is no separate app to open, no complex configuration screen to switch to, and no code to copy and paste.
+AppDeploy integrates directly into AI chat apps such as ChatGPT and Claude through the Model Context Protocol (MCP), an open protocol for connecting AI models to external tools and data.
+This means AppDeploy appears as a capability within the AI chat itself, with no separate app to open, no complex configuration screen to switch to, and no code to copy and paste.

-When a user asks the AI to build and deploy an app, AppDeploy provides deployment context - including an SDK for database, storage, and other backend services - so the AI generates code that will deploy and run correctly without requiring the user to configure anything.
+When a user asks the AI to build and deploy an app, AppDeploy provides deployment context, templates, and SDK guidance for database, storage, auth, native AI, real-time sync, scheduled jobs, secrets, and other backend services.
+That helps the AI generate code that can deploy and run correctly without requiring the user to configure backend services manually.

 The AI then sends the generated code directly to AppDeploy from within the chat.
-AppDeploy handles the rest: building, provisioning infrastructure, and returning a live URL back to the chat.
+AppDeploy handles the rest: building the app, provisioning the required services, running QA, and returning the live URL and feedback to the chat.

 AppDeploy connects to AI chat environments via MCP and returns a live app URL.

-AppDeploy provisions and manages the operational components needed to run a real application, including:
+AppDeploy handles the operational components needed to run, verify, and iterate on a real application, including:

 - Environment configuration